glennneiger/Email-Parser-Tool/README.md

 The parse_and_commit() method will most likely need to be modified to your application.
 You can then add your own logic for adding data to your database.

+If you want to use this in script form and not in a project, simply add in your parameters into params.txt and run directly from email_parser_tool.py